SeaBa55/code-quiz/README.md

 ### Version History

-code_quiz_v1.0 - Implementing template from js_password_generator assignment (Nav bar, background, card layout and sticky footer)(index.html & style.css).
-Also added container for questions, multiple choise buttons for answers, and Start/Next buttons for quiz navigation controls (index.html lines 44-51, 55-60).
+code_quiz_v1.0 - Implementing template from js_password_generator assignment (Nav bar, background, card layout and sticky footer)(index.html & style.css); Also added container for questions, multiple choise buttons for answers, and Start/Next buttons for quiz navigation controls (index.html lines 44-51, 55-60).

 code_quiz_v1.1 - Added bootstrap classes to all butons to further style their default look (index.html lines 46-49, 57-58).

+code_quiz_v1.2 - Moved "hide" class from "card-body" div container to the "answer-buttons" div container (index.html line 44); Added a previous button to potentially give the user a way to navegate backward to review their answers (index.html line 58); Added a margin of 8px between last answer button and the control buttons, also centered the control buttons (style.css lines 41, 43).
+Commented hide class to play with page appearance on the fly (development only)(style.css lines 46-48).
+Created empty script.js file in Assests, and uncommented the javascript relative path (index.html line 83).

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.